nawc/child-theme/docs/ONLINE_ONLY_MEETINGS.md

 ## Steps to Create/Edit Online Only Meeting

-Whether creating or editing an Online Only the meeting the steps are the same.
+Whether creating or editing an Online Only meeting the steps are the same.

 1. From the `Types` section within the `Meeting Information` tab you need to select the `Location Temporarily Closed` checkbox.
 Make sure nothing else is selected but this.
 2. Make sure that you've added in the Zoom (or Google Meet) link in the `URL` input box in the `Meeting Information` tab.